kazuyamarino/nsy/README.md

 ## Browser support test

----
-title: Compatibility
-description: Foundation is tested across many browsers and devices, and works back as far as IE9 and Android 2.
+*Foundation is tested across many browsers and devices, and works back as far as IE9 and Android 2.*
-tags:
-  - support
-  - browser
----

 ## Overview